aws/aws-cdk/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What code changes did you make?
 Have you made any important design decisions?
-What AWS Service feature use cases are you adding (describe if omitting) ?
+What AWS use cases does this change enable?
+To enable the use cases, which AWS service features are utilized?
 -->

 ### Describe any new or updated permissions being added